-Students can join clubs including the Duke MBA Energy Club, Net Impact Club, and MEM/MBA Club at Fuqua; the Business & Environment Club, Environmental Markets Group, and Energy Club at Nicholas School of the Environment; and campus-wide organizations like the Duke University Greening Initiative.
+Students can join clubs including the Duke MBA Energy Club, Net Impact Club, Food & Ag Club, and MEM/MBA Club at Fuqua; and get involved with campus-wide organizations like the Duke University Energy Initiative.

 The annual Duke MBA Energy Conference and Duke Sustainable Business & Social Impact Conference at Duke’s Fuqua School of Business explore industry trends and key issues in energy and corporate sustainability.

 The Duke MBA Energy Club organizes two energy industry-focused trips—one to Houston and one to San Francisco—each year for networking, site visits, and speakers.
 Similarly, the Net Impact Club organizes a trip focused on sustainability and social impact careers (location varies each year).
 MBA students may also travel as part of an energy-oriented project in the Fuqua Client Consulting Practicum program.